charliecooper45/react-starter/readme.md

 ## Plugins

 html-webpack-plugin: generates a HTML5 file that includes all Webpack bundles as script tags
+extract-text-webpack-plugin: extracts texts from a bundle into a separate file

 ## Loaders

 babel-loader: Webpack plugin for Babel
+css-loader: allows importing css files
+file-loader: allows importing files

 ## TODO
 *) linting